+Patients by Race and Hispanic.
+Latino/a, or Spanish Ethnicity

-Line Patients by Race Hispanic or Latino/a (a) Non- Hispanic or Latino/a (b) Unreported/Chose Not to Disclose Ethnicity (c) Total (d) (Sum Columns a+b+c)
+Line Patients by Race Yes, Mexican, Mexican American, Chicano/a (a1) Yes, Puerto Rican (a2) Yes, Cuban (a3) Yes, Another Hispanic, Latino/a, or Spanish Origin (a4) Yes, Hispanic, Latino/a, Spanish Origin, Combined (a5) Total Hispanic, Latino/a, or Spanish Origin (a) (Sum Columns a1 + a2 + a3 + a4 + a5) Not Hispanic, Latino/a, or Spanish Origin (b) Unreported / Chose Not to Disclose Ethnicity (c) Total (d) (Sum Columns a+b+c)

+1a Asian Indian

+1b Chinese

+1c Filipino

+1d Japanese

+1e Korean

+1f Vietnamese

+1g Other Asian

-1 Asian
+1 Total Asian (Sum Lines 1a+1b+1c+1d+1e+1f+1g)

 2a Native Hawaiian

 2b Other Pacific Islander

+2c Guamanian or Chamorro

+2d Samoan

-2 Total Native Hawaiian/Other Pacific Islander (Sum Lines 2a + 2b)
+2 Total Native Hawaiian/Other Pacific Islander (Sum Lines 2a+2b+2c+2d)

 3 Black/African American

 4 American Indian/Alaska Native

 5 White

 6 More than one race

 7 Unreported/Chose not to disclose race

 8 Total Patients (Sum of Lines 1 + 2 + 3 to 7)

-Line Patients Best Served in a Language Other than English Number (a) 12 Patients Best Served in a Language Other than English
+Line Patients Best Served in a Language Other than English Number (a) 10

+12 Patients Best Served in a Language Other than English

-Line Patients by Sexual Orientation Number (a) Line Patients by Gender Identity Numbe (a) 13 Lesbian or Gay 20 Male 14 Heterosexual (or straight) 21 Female 15 Bisexual 22 Transgender Man/Transgender Male/Transmasculine 16 Other 23 Transgender Woman/Transgender Female/Transfeminine 17 Don't know 24 Other 18 Chose not to disclose 25 Chose not to disclose 18a Unknown 25a Unknown 19 Total Patients (Sum of Lines 13 to 18a) 26 Total Patients (Sum of Lines 20 to 25a)
+Line Patients by Sexual Orientation Number (a) Line Patients by Gender Identity Number (a) 13 Lesbian or Gay 20 Male 14 Heterosexual (or straight) 21 Female 15 Bisexual 22 Transgender Man/Transgender Male/Transmasculine 16 Other 23 Transgender Woman/Transgender Female/Transfeminine 17 Don't know 24 Other 18 Chose not to disclose 25 Chose not to disclose 18a Unknown 25a Unknown 19 Total Patients (Sum of Lines 13 to 18a) 26 Total Patients (Sum of Lines 20 to 25a)

-Note: Table 3B Cross-Table Considerations:
+Table 3B Cross-Table Considerations:

-- Table 3B, Lines 8, 19, and 26 = Table 3A, Line 39 = Patients by ZIP Code Table = Table 4, Lines 6 and 12. - Tables 3B and 7 both report patients by race and Hispanic or Latino/a ethnicity.
+- Table 3B, Lines 8, 19, and 26 = Table 3A, Line 39 = Patients by ZIP Code Table = Table 4, Lines 6 and 12. - Tables 3B and 7 both report patients by race and Hispanic, Latino/a, or Spanish ethnicity.
 The data sources for identifying race and ethnicity for the two tables should be the same, and the number of patients reported on Table 7 by race and ethnicity cannot exceed the number of patients in the same category on Table 3B. - If you submit Grant Reports, the total number of patients reported on each grant table must be less than or equal to the corresponding number on the Universal Report for each cell.